zenwork/bubblesub/README.md

 # Bubble Sub

-Bubblesub addresses javascript state management requirements when the consumers and the providers of state can't easily be bound through the usual inversion of control patterns.
-This can be because you are making a library and you want to allow the consuming of state without transipilation/bundling time linking.
-Or, because you want the loose coupling in your code.
+Bubblesub provides state management with looser coupling than libraries like haunted or MobX but more convenience than using raw DOM events.
+This can be because you are making a library of web components and you want to allow the consuming of state without linking at transipilation/bundling.
+Or, just because you want looser coupling or smaller implementation surface between loosely coupled components.

 ## Usage